Skip to main content

 Mohs surgery rotations are completed in week-long blocks divided throughout the year and exposure increases by year of training (2 weeks for 1st years; 3 weeks for 2nd years; 3 weeks for 3rd years).

-Residents start taking inpatient call the last 3 months of 1st year and call is divided into week-long segments during which there are no other clinical responsibilities.
+Residents start taking inpatient call during their second year of training, and call is divided into week-long segments during which there are no other clinical responsibilities.

 Each resident has 4 weeks of elective time to pursue opportunities for enrichment during training, either within the university or at other institutions.